gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 ## Examples

-For Linux serial port code examples see [https://github.com/gbmhunter/CppLinuxSerial](https://github.com/gbmhunter/CppLinuxSerial).
+For Linux serial port code examples see [https://github.com/gbmhunter/CppLinuxSerial](https://github.com/gbmhunter/CppLinuxSerial) (note that this library is written in C++, not C).

 ## External Resources